 Activating the HPA axis also interferes with our ability to think clearly.
 The processing of information in the forebrain, the center of executive reasoning and logic, is significantly slower than the reflex activity controlled by the hindbrain.
-10 an emergency, the faster the information processing, the more likely the organism will survive.
+In an emergency, the faster the information processing, the more likely the organism will survive.
 Adrenal stress hormones constrict the blood vessels in the forebrain reducing its ability to function.
 Additionally, the hormones repress activity in the brain's prefrontal cortex, the center of conscious volitional action conscious activity.
-10 an emergency, the vascular flow and hormones serve to activate the hindbrain, the source of life-sustaining reflexes that most effectively control fight or flight behavior.
-While it is necessary that stress signals repress the slower processing conscious awareness and reduced intelligence.
-[Takarnats u, et al, 2003; Amsten and Goldman-Rakic 1998; Goldstein, et al, 1996]
+In an emergency, the vascular flow and hormones serve to activate the hindbrain, the source of life-sustaining reflexes that most effectively control fight or flight behavior.
+While it is necessary that stress signals repress the slower processing conscious mind to enhance survival, it comes at a cost ... diminished conscious awareness and reduced intelligence.
+[Takamatsu, et aI, 2003; Arnsten and Goldman-Rakic 1998; Goldstein, et al, 1996]